youyanggu/covid19_projections/donate.md

 **We do more with less** - you can be confident that each dollar donated will be used in the most efficient way possible.

-Any excess funds will be saved solely for future efforts on unbiased analysis and modeling of public health data.
+Any excess funds will be saved for future public health modeling efforts.
+I hope to eventually expand upon my COVID-19 work to continue to present an unbiased, rigorous, and data-driven approach to public health.
+If you would like to get involved, please [reach out](https://youyanggu.com/contact).

 | | Other public health organizations | covid19-projections.com |
 | --- | --- | --- |